WIRE WITH MINIBEAST

 Consequently, although it may be being released on the band’s 40th anniversary, Silver/Lead is an album which has nothing to do with the past and everything to do with the future.

-brainchild of Peter Prescott (Mission of Burma, Volcano Suns), the all-powerful power trio is a genre-bending, largely instrumental, soundscape-experience that mixes elements of surf, psych, punk, easy-listening, 60’s children’s music, and soundtrack music.
+Opening up the evening and making their return to SPACE is mighty Minibeast.
+The brainchild of Peter Prescott (Mission of Burma, Volcano Suns), the all-powerful power trio is a genre-bending, largely instrumental, soundscape-experience that mixes elements of surf, psych, punk, easy-listening, 60’s children’s music, and soundtrack music.